meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-14-september2020-update.md

 *[Category Management](https://www.performance.gov/CAP/category-management/)*

 Through the work of the Category Management CAP Goal, the Federal Government has made significant progress in streamlining how they buy common goods and services as an enterprise.
-This effort has avoided more than $33 billion in costs and is expected to increase to $40 billion by the end of FY20, eliminating nearly $150,000, or 35%, of duplicative or sub-optimized contracts.
+Since the beginning since of FY16, this effort has  avoided more than $33 billion in costs and is expected to increase to $40 billion the end of FY20, eliminating nearly $150,000, or 35%, of duplicative or sub-optimized contracts.

 In addition, to assist in the federal COVID-19 response, efforts were made to increase the use of 3D technology for the creation of Personal Protective Equipment (PPE).
 This was possible thanks to suppliers on the GSA Schedule who successfully added several PPE items to their contracts within days instead of the typical contract modification time.